ROCm/MIVisionX/README.md

 make -j8
 sudo make install
 ````
   **Note:**
+   * vx_winml is not supported on linux
    * the installer will copy all executables into `/opt/rocm/mivisionx/bin` and libraries into `/opt/rocm/mivisionx/lib`
    * the installer also copies all the OpenVX and module header files into `/opt/rocm/mivisionx/include` folder

 #### Using `CMake` on Linux (Ubuntu `16.04`/`18.04` or CentOS `7.5`/`7.6`) with ROCm
 * Install [ROCm](https://rocm.github.io/ROCmInstall.html)